YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 # Required Package

-Install the required [`ptm.stoichiometry`](https://github.com/YoichiroSugimoto/ptm.stoichiometry) package from GitHub:
+All the required packages are listed in the (R)markdown package (see below).

+[`ptm.stoichiometry`](https://github.com/YoichiroSugimoto/ptm.stoichiometry) is available from GitHub.

 ```r
 install.packages("devtools")
 devtools::install_github("YoichiroSugimoto/ptm.stoichiometry")
 ```

-All other packages are available from CRAN or Bioconductor.

 ---